zaixizhang/FedGT/README.md

 ## Citation

-If you found the provided code with our paper useful in your work, we kindly request that you cite our work. </br>
+If you found the paper and code useful to you, you can kindly cite our paper.
+Thanks! </br>

 ```BibTex
 @article{zhang2024fedgt,